FIameCaster/prism-code-editor/readme.md

 - `inputCommandMap`: Record mapping an input to a function called when that input is typed.
 - `keyCommandMap`: Record mapping KeyboardEvent.key to a function called when that key is pressed.
 - `removed`: True if the remove method has been called.
+- `tokens`: Tokens currently displayed in the editor.

 Adding IDs and event listeners is supported on all elements.
 Adding classes is supported on all elements except for the scroll container.